 Hiking uphill can be hard.
 It makes you sweaty, your heart pounds and it’s easy to become completely out of breath.
 Quickly, too.

-However, if you want to hike to big summits or secluded vistas, it’s kind of necessary evil.
-Depending on where you live, you may walk uphill often.
+However, if you want to hike to big summits or secluded vistas, it’s kind of a necessary skill.
+Depending on where you live, you may or may not walk uphill now.

-Even better, these tips and techniques can help you no matter your current skill level or stamina.
-Let’s get into it.
+Even better, these hiking tips and techniques can help you get better at hiking uphill no matter your current skill level or stamina.

 What are the Benefits of Hiking Uphill?